 - cellulose derivatives like nitro-cellulose

 - synthetic products (including thermoplastics) - polyurethane plastics are normally used

 If pre-formed plastic sheet is used to coat leather it’s usually made from polyurethane or PVC.

-The surface of patent leather isn’t necessarily smooth.
+The surface of patent leather is not necessarily smooth.
 It could be embossed - maybe to imitate crocodile skin - or artificially crushed, crinkled or grained.
 But it must still have a shiny, mirror-like finish.

-To be classified as patent leather the thickness of the coating mustn’t be more than 0.15 millimetres.
+To be classified as patent leather the thickness of the coating must not be more than 0.15 millimetres.

 This group of materials also includes leather coated with pigmented paint or lacquer to give a metallic sheen.
 These paints and lacquers consist of pigments like mica, silica and similar flakes in a binding substance like vegetable oil that dries and hardens, or plastic.
 Leather treated like this is known as ‘imitation metallised leather’.

 Patent laminated leather is leather coated with a sheet of pre-formed plastic thicker than 0.15 millimetres but less than half the total thickness of the finished material.
 It has the same mirror-like finish as patent leather and is sometimes known as ‘patent coated leather’.